Techcps/GSP-Short-Trick/Connected Sheets: Qwik Start/techcps870.md

 ---

-## 🚀 In a new incognito window, open the [Google Sheets home page](https://docs.google.com/spreadsheets/)
+## 🚀 Task 1.
+In a new incognito window, open the [Google Sheets home page](https://docs.google.com/spreadsheets/)

 ---